AleksGalenko/Superhero/README.md

 - Wireframes depicting all web application pages, with appropriate annotations for endpoints and parameters.
 - Spring Boot Web Application implementation following MVC patterns, emphasizing dependency injection.

+## Update (10-07-2023) - Image Support

+Now, in addition to managing superhero information, you can also add an image for each superhero.
+The images will be stored in the MySQL database along with other superhero data.

+To add an image for a superhero:
+- When creating or editing a superhero, you can select an image file to upload.
+- The uploaded image will be associated with the respective superhero and stored in the database.
+- The image will be displayed alongside the superhero details in the application.

+Please make sure to have the necessary database and application configurations set up as mentioned in the previous sections.

 ## Instructions to Run the App

 ### Prerequisites